 Component #3 - The Compost Bins -- All toilet materials that are collected must be composted in an aerobic, thermophilic manner in order to achieve maximum sanitation.
 This requires the depositing of the materials into a compost bin of some sort.
 The purpose of the bin is to allow the piling of the collected material above ground in such a manner that it is not accessible to children, animals or other vermin, or insect vectors.
 The bins are constructed with a "biological sponge" as the base layer.
-The sponge consists of plant materials such as straw, hay, weeds, grasses, etc., piled in the bottom of the bin for the purpose of absorbing excess liquids that may collect when the pile is being constructed.
+The sponge consists of plant materials such as straw, hay, weeds, grasses, etc., piled in the bottom of the bin for the purpose of absorbing excess liquids that may collect when the pile is first constructed.

-The bins can be located on bare soil with the base shaped into a slightly concave configuration, allowing for the pooling of any excess liquid into the center of the bin (preventing leaching out the bottom).
-Bins can also be constructed on concrete or other hard surfaces, although a soil base encourages beneficial soil organisms, including earth worms, to migrate into the compost pile.
+The bins can be constructed on bare soil with the base shaped into a slightly concave configuration, allowing for the pooling of any excess liquid into the center of the bin (preventing leaching out the bottom sides).
+Bins can also be constructed on concrete or other hard surfaces, although a soil base encourages beneficial soil organisms, such as earth worms, to migrate into the compost pile.
 Ideally, sufficient material is used in the biological sponge to absorb any excess liquid.
-Once the thermophilic phase begins, liquid is rapidly absorbed by the extremely robust biological activity, hence the need for urine and even for rain water or gray water to moisten the compost mass.
+Once the thermophilic phase begins, liquid is rapidly absorbed by the extremely robust biological activity, hence the need for urine.
 Proper management of the compost pile is very important, therefore experience and education are strongly recommended.
 Composting is as much an art as it is a science.

-The compost bin walls may be constructed of wood boards (either new or recycled); masonry materials such as bricks, blocks or concrete; straw or hay bales (which can be reused as cover material after their function as side walls is completed); bamboo; poles or logs; wood shipping pallets turned on their sides, etc.

-The top of the compost pile is covered at all times with clean cover material of sufficient quantity such that all unpleasant odors are suppressed.
+The compost bin walls may be constructed of wood boards (either new or recycled); masonry materials such as bricks, blocks or concrete; straw or hay bales (which can be reused as cover material after their function as side walls is completed); bamboo; poles or logs; wood shipping pallets turned on their sides, etc. The top of the compost pile is covered with clean cover material at all times of sufficient quantity such that all odor is suppressed.
 Also, the cover material must be appropriate in consistency so that flies cannot access the contents of the pile.
 Straw or hay scattered loosely, but adequately, over the compost pile, for example, works well for this purpose.
 Very coarse materials such as pond reeds, for example, may not.

 Compost operations can be executed in two basic manners: "batch" compost or "continuous" compost.
 Batch compost occurs when an entire compost bin is filled all at once or in a short period of time - perhaps in a few days or in a week or two.
 Continuous compost is when a compost bin is added to continuously for a long period of time such as over a year.
 In either case, after the bin is filled, the compost should be left undisturbed for approximately a year.
-Figures 4-8 illustrate a variety of humanure compost bin designs.

-How Thermophilic Composting Works

-Thermophilic composting is the aerobic decomposition of organic matter that includes a hot stage dominated by heat producing bacteria.
+How Thermophilic Composting Works -- Thermophilic composting is the aerobic decomposition of organic matter that includes a hot stage dominated by heat producing bacteria.
 The hot stage may last days, weeks or months, depending on such factors as the organic ingredients, the size of the compost mass, ambient temperatures, geographical location and/or time of year, and moisture content, among others.
 Thermophilic temperatures are generally in the range of 45 degrees C or hotter.